 Whether it’s water sports in the main resorts such as Puerto del Carmen and Playa Blanca, or exploring the black rock formations and silver mountain peaks in the interior of the island, there’s much fun in the sun to be had.
-Here are 5 fun things to do with kids in Lanzarote:
+Here are some fun things to do with kids in Lanzarote.

 #1.
 Have Watery Fun at Aqualava Water Park

 Lanzarote’s only water park, Aqualava Water Park, is a whole lot more than just tubes, flumes and rapids: there’s the white-knuckle Kamikaze, racing slides, a wave pool and a designated splash area for the smaller water babies.

 As well as excitement in the water, there’s also bouncy castles, trampolines and even a paintball centre and adventure park, where kids of all ages can try go-karting or traversing rope bridges.